 Reader can pull information from a tag at distance up to 100 feet, with the right frequency.

-Typically, no more than fifteen feet.
+Typically, no more than fifteen feet. for barcodes.

 3. Reading speed